AnaLanda/jv-online-store/README.md

 Insert your own MySQL username and login in dbProperties in the ConnectionUtil class.

 Your MySQL server must be up and running when you launch the project.

+When you launch the website for the first time, click on "Inject data" to add the user and admin data to the Db so that the store works properly.

+To log in as an User on the website without registration, you can log in as _imp_ with the password _password1234_.

+To log in as an Admin on the website, you should log in as _admin_ with the password _1234_.